hansudd/AssnB2/README.md

 ## Overview

+The `B2package` allows users, via the `data_snapshot()` function, to quickly assess summary statistics for and the relationship between two numeric variables from a given dataset.

 The `B2package` was created for Assignment B2 as part of STAT545B in the fall of 2021. (more information about the assignment for making an R package and instructions for putting the package together may be found